yuk068/advanced-computer-vision-mat3563/LAB1/LAB1_D_RANSAC.md

 ### Image Warping

 Image warping is the process of digitally manipulating an image such that its content is geometrically transformed.
-In the context of image stitching, this typically means applying the estimated homography (or affine/Euclidean transformation) to one or more source images to project them into the coordinate system of a reference image or a larger panoramic canvas [11].
+In the context of image stitching, this typically means applying the estimated homography (or affine/Euclidean transformation) to one or more source images to project them into the coordinate system of a reference image or a larger panoramic canvas.

 The `cv2.warpPerspective` function in OpenCV is commonly used for this purpose.
 It takes an input image, a $3 \times 3$ transformation matrix (like a homography), and the dimensions of the output canvas.
 For each pixel in the output canvas, `warpPerspective` calculates its corresponding location in the source image using the inverse of the transformation matrix.
 This inverse mapping is crucial to avoid holes or gaps in the warped image, as it ensures that every pixel in the destination image gets its intensity value from the source image.
 Interpolation techniques (e.g., bilinear or bicubic) are then used to determine the pixel values for non-integer coordinates.